menu

 Overview

 Delta is a tiny borough located in the state of Pennsylvania.
 With a population of 706 people and just one neighborhood, Delta is the 910th largest community in Pennsylvania.
-Delta has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+Much of the housing stock in Delta was built prior to World War II, making it one of the older and more historic boroughs in the country.

 Occupations and Workforce

-When you are in Delta, you'll notice that it is more blue-collar than most other communities in America.
-38.53% of Delta’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Delta is generally considered to be a blue-collar town.
+38.53% of the Delta workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Delta is a borough of sales and office workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Delta who work in office and administrative support (11.62%), sales jobs (11.62%), and healthcare suport services (11.01%).

 Setting & Lifestyle